COMMUNITY AND EVENTS

 Clubhouse Rental

 Rentals are available to GMCA members.
+Events may not be affiliated with any business or for-profit venture.

-The new clubhouse can hold up to 30 people in a classroom setting, and there are tables and chairs available for use.
+The clubhouse can hold up to 30 people in a classroom setting, and there are tables and chairs available for use.

 Price:

-Clubhouse only: $150/hour.
+Clubhouse only: $100/hour.
 Deposit required: $200

-Clubhouse with pool option: $200/hour.
+Clubhouse with pool option: $150/hour.
 Deposit Required: $300

 Duration: